microsoft/visual-analytics-components/README.md

 Microsoft Visual Analytic Components is a research-grade SDK for creating composable visual analytic applications.

-For more details, check out the [docsite](https://microsoft.github.io/visual-analytics-components)
+For more details, check out the [documentation site](https://microsoft.github.io/visual-analytics-components)

 # Developing